EkoAgustina/Cucumber-AllureReport-Run-JenkinsPipeline/README.md

-# Run Cucumber and Generate Allure Report in Jenkins pipeline
+# Run Cucumber with Selenium and Generate Allure Report in Jenkins pipeline

 * ## Create your pipeline